stellar/stellar-protocol/ecosystem/sep_johansten_ebca1b9a.md

 # Abstract

 SCP depends on knowing the identies of the nodes you add in your quorum slice and thus choose to listen to.
 When discovering or verifying validators in the Stellar network it is useful to have a clear link between the nodes and their identity in the wider internet.

 So who *do* you listen to?
 And how do you know what nodes belong to them?

 Just as Stellar uses federation for anchors, and federated address lookups, we suggest using the same mechanics for a baseline level of verification of validator nodes.

 # Motivation

 There is currently no standard way for publishing node metadata.
 We need better scalability, better discoverability, more decentralization, better information quality.

 # Specification

 ## Linking

-* create an account for the validator node you operate
+* Create an account for the validator node you operate
-* set the account homedomain to your website
+* Set the account homedomain to your website
-* create a stellar.toml file in `/.well-known` on the website server
+* Create a stellar.toml file in `/.well-known` on the website server
-* add your validator node to the stellar.toml file
+* Add your validator node to the stellar.toml file

 This creates a two-way link between the node and the website of the operating entity, uniquely identifying it.

 ## Stellar.toml metadata

 Please refer to SEP-0001<sup>[1](#note1)</sup> for specifics on how this works.

 Whereas SEP-0001 is primarily targetted at asset issuers, the idea is to re-use as much from SEP-0001 as makes sense.

 At an absolute minimum, `OUR_VALIDATORS` MUST be used since that is what creates a link from the website back to the validator node.

 Recommended fields would be: